 Also, resist the urge to look at different enterprise solutions right away.
-Before considering what your options are, you must first do internal research and figure out your (and your customers’) specific requirements.
+Before considering what your options are, you must first do internal research and figure out your specific functional and non-functional requirements.
 Attempting to review different platforms without a clear understanding of what you need is a surefire way of throttling your requirements – which will have a big impact on the end product in the short-term and long-term future.
-It’s important to gather your requirements and then look at how each platform matches them – you can then look at third party integrations and modules and the levels of customisations required etc and evaluate the impact that this has.
+It’s important to gather your requirements and then look at how each platform matches them – you can then look at third-party integrations and modules and the levels of customisations required etc and evaluate the impact that this has.

-To assist you with the task, below is a guide designed to help you in selecting an ecommerce solution.
+To assist with the process, below is a guide designed to help you in selecting an eCommerce solution.

-As above, understanding your requirements is fundamentally important and it’s key that this is done as part of the discovery process, before you start looking at individual platforms.
+As above, understanding your requirements is fundamentally important and it’s key that this is done way in advance of the discovery process, before you start looking at individual platforms.
 Here are some of the key questions that need to be asked to each department:

 - What are the main business objectives behind the re-platforming (e.g. reduce cost, improve scalability, become more agile, eliminate vendor lock-in)?

-- What are the key restrictions / bottlenecks with the current ecommerce platform (e.g. time overheads, technical restrictions, inability to scale)?
+- What are the key restrictions / bottlenecks in the current eCommerce platform (e.g. time overheads, technical restrictions, inability to scale)?

 - What are the nice to have existing features that your department needs (e.g. advanced native search, rule-based visual merchandising, built-in personalisation features, customer segmentation etc)?

 - What are the key new features that your department needs and what is the impact (e.g. endless aisle, more advanced personalisation, more control over the front-end, ability to support headless implementation etc)?

-- What are the key systems integrations required for launch (e.g. ERP, warehousing etc)?
+- What are the key systems integrations required for launch (e.g. ERP, WMS, OMS, CRM etc)?